 Applicants should follow the following steps

-Applicants must apply for this scholarship via the on-line scholarship application which will open HERE on the 23rd of January 2019.
+Applicants must apply for this scholarship via the on-line scholarship application which will open on 23 January 2020.

 - STEP 2: Apply for the programme

-In addition to the online scholarship application, new applicants only (new admissions, starting in September 2019), must submit a COMPLETE on-line application for admission.
+In addition to the online scholarship application, new applicants only (new admissions, starting in September 2020), must submit a complete on-line application for admission.

 Applicants must have an offer of admission at SOAS by the scholarship application deadline.
 A complete application for admission includes transcripts, an explanation of the grading system for any degrees obtained outside of the UK, two references, CV, and a personal statement.
-(In addition to this, MPhil/PHD applicants must also submit a research proposal).
-The panel will be considering your scholarship application TOGETHER with your online application for admission.
+(In addition to this, MPhil/PhD applicants must also submit a research proposal).
+The panel will be considering your scholarship application together with your online application for admission.
 Please note that complete application for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.
-It is recommended to apply for the programme about six weeks BEFORE the scholarship deadline (that is, by 18 February 2019).
+It is recommended to apply for the programme about six weeks BEFORE the scholarship deadline (that is, by 20 February 2020).

 For enquiries, please:

 If you have any questions about the scholarship application form and the scholarship application process, please contact the Scholarships Officer.
 For information about Korean Studies at SOAS, please contact Dr Grace Koh (firstname.lastname@example.org), Professor Jae Hoon Yeon (email@example.com) or Dr Anders Karlsson (firstname.lastname@example.org) in the Centre of Korean Studies.
 Please do not contact these academics with questions related to the scholarship.